LAND ARC/AMER IND 106 — EARTH PARTNERSHIP INDIGENOUS ARTS AND SCIENCES

 Capstone project proposal development from a regional to site scale.
 Includes site visits with clients to gain a better understanding of local conditions and the client's expectations.
 The final proposal document is grounded in research and includes a literature review, precedent studies, programmatic development, and inventory and analysis mappings that address issues from ecology to public/private partnerships.

-LAND ARC 611 — SENIOR CAPSTONE IN LANDSCAPE ARCHITECTURE
+LAND ARC 611 — LANDSCAPE ARCHITECTURE CAPSTONE II

 4 credits.

-Problems in landscape design, planning and management.
-Provides an opportunity for systhesis of the knowledge, skills, and approaches learned in previous course work.
+Problems in landscape design, planning, and management of projects from a regional to site scale.
+Provides an opportunity for synthesis of the knowledge, skills, and approaches learned in previous course work.

 LAND ARC 621 — DESIGNING HEALTHY COMMUNITIES SEMINAR